Dissociation, Anxiety, Personality Disorders and Depression – Uncontrolled emotion in cervical spine instability patients

 Let me stress again: In our office, we feel it’s critically important that the patient have a good support system behind them, whether family or partner or friend or support group.

 In October 2020 a team of Italian university research and medical hospital doctors wrote in the journal Frontiers in Psychology.
 (4) investigated whether chronic pain patients with somatization reported higher alexithymic (isolation, the inability to make an emotional connection with others) traits than those without somatization and study the different relationships between psychological characteristics, pain, health-related quality of life, and somatization.

 - One hundred thirty-four chronic pain patients were evaluated for alexithymia (feelings of isolation and emotional detachment), somatization, distress, health-related quality of life, and pain.

 Results: Patients with somatization (37.04%) reported significantly higher feelings of isolation and emotional detachment and difficulty in identifying feelings than those without somatization.
 The somatizer group had also a significantly higher disease duration, severity, and interference of pain, distress, and lower health-related quality of life than the non-somatizer group.

-At 3:15 in the video with Dr. Hauser, Dr. Hauser describes the arterial and venous obstruction of fluid into and out of the brain.
-In explaining to patients this vital component of their brain health, the analogy of a Brain Toilet Obstruction seemed to resonate with our patients as the best way to understand fluid in and fluid out.
+At 3:15 in the video above with Dr. Hauser, Dr. Hauser describes the arterial and venous obstruction of fluid into and out of the brain.
+In explaining to patients this vital component of their brain health, the analogy of Brain Toilet Obstruction seemed to resonate with our patients as the best way to understand fluid in and fluid out.

 In this split image, the image to the left shows a stable neck with a normal cervical spine curvature.
 Everything is in its proper place.
 Cerebrospinal fluid drains and refills within the brain.